Growing pressure on Rwanda from France, Germany over Congo

 For months, renewed attacks by the M23 rebels have angered Congo’s government and led to talk of war in eastern Congo, a volatile region rich in minerals critical to much of the world’s technology.
 A report by United Nations experts earlier this year said they had “solid evidence” that Rwanda’s armed forces were backing the rebels, and the United States has openly asked Rwanda to stop it.

 Now other major donors have joined the criticism of Rwanda.
 On Tuesday, France’s foreign affairs ministry in a statement condemned “Rwanda’s support for M23,” and its junior minister in charge of development during a visit to Congo warned that the M23 “must stop the fighting” and withdraw.
-The junior minister, Chrysoula Zacharopoulou, is in charge of implementing aid policies, including toward Rwanda.
+The junior minister, Chrysoula Zacharopoulou, is in charge of implementing aid policies.
+France’s official development assistance to Rwanda leapt from under $4 million in 2019 to more than $68 million in 2021, according to Organization for Economic Cooperation and Development data, as relations improved.

 Rwanda’s government has not responded publicly to the comments.
 A government spokesman on Wednesday told The Associated Press it was too early to comment.